daronphang/coding_resources/networking/SSL_TLS_HTTPS.md

 ## SSL Certificate:
 Stands for Secure Sockets Layer, standard technology for keeping an internet connection secure, safeguarding sensitive data that is being sent via packets between two systems, and preventing attackers from reading and modifying data that is transferred.
 Data exchange applies between client to client, client to server, and server to server.
 Browsers will only trust SSL certificates issued by authorized issuers (Certificate Authorities) such as DigiCert.
+For organizations that want to offer services encrypted by TLS, they have to prove to CAs of their legitimacy and that they control the domain.

 ### How SSL Works:
 Encryption uses asymmetrical cryptography which requires public and private keys.
 Both keys are related to each other by complex mathematical formula that is difficult to reverse-engineer by brute force.